AkramUW/Deep-Learning/My-First-Neural-Net/Readme.md

 ### Training

-We now have everything we need to train our model, we're going to do use by feeding forward the input to our model, calculating the error then adjusting our weights to minimize the error at each instance.
+We now have everything we need to train our model, we're going to do so by feeding forward the input to our model, calculating the error then adjusting our weights to minimize the error at each instance.
 Let's take it step by step.

-We're going to use 60,000 training instances to train our model, this means we're going to make our currently random synaptic weights better 60,000 times by minimizing the error at each instance.
+We're going to use 60,000 training instances to train our model, this means we're going to make our (currently) random synaptic weights better 60,000 times by minimizing the error at each instance.
 Then we'll have 3 layers in our neural net.
 The first layer is our input
 The second layer is going to predict the output, by applying the sigmoid function to weighted sum of our input.
 The third layer is going to refine the prediction and spit out the output